 Marrickville Legal Centre

 headspace Bankstown provides youth mental health services to schools and the community in the Bankstown and Canterbury local area.

 The Service & Community Development Officer is able to provide the following:

 - Attend a mental health event and hold a stall

-- Provide educational workshops on mental health topics
+- Provide educational workshops on mental health & other topics

 - Presentations about our service and referral pathways